 Read Daily Bible Verse of the Day, and be encouraged.
 Find all the Verses from Bible by topic and popular Scripture.

 In the less formal sense, a verse is a single stanza in a literary work.
 But the verse has also come to represent any structural division or grouping of verses in a literary work, with such groupings historically having been designated stanzas.
 While each verse of a stanza may address a different need, this is not the case with the antithetic.
 For example, the first verse of Mary’s Prologue seizes the importance of the coming of the Child to the kingdom of heaven by announcing the coming of the “one pierced with many thorns.”
 The second verse, which is a later addition to the work, relates to the sorrowful sufferings of Jesus in the garden of Gethsemane.

 When we are invited into a spirit of prayer or petition, it is our desire that we should not be hindered by the formality of daily devotions, which can be lengthy and time-consuming.
 There should be room for the Spirit to move freely and express itself.
 This is why one of the greatest lines from the New Testament (Psalm 23) reads, “Let your prayer come from your heart, and not your mouth.
 You will give a word that will be more powerful than all others, for it will speak more of what is immediate, than the thought that is formed in your mind.”
 The power of prayer comes from the immediate thought as it flows from the heart and then becomes a direct message to the creator.

 Purpose of Daily Verses

-Each verse have its own purpose and its own time for dispensation.
+Each verse has its own purpose and its own time for dispensation.
 It is not appropriate to use the verse “in my day” for your daily verse requests.
 Each verse must have its own time for it to be used.
-In general, the verse should be used no more than five times during the day, although that may vary.
+In general, the verse should be used no more than five times during the day, although that may vary on few special occasions.